 Recently, TechLink assisted American Innovations, Inc. in licensing a proactive detection methodology for collapsing Improvised Explosive Device (IED) supply chains from the Naval Surface Warfare Center.
 Read more about this success story here.

 U.S. Air Force PIAs

-The Academic Partnership Engagement Experiment (APEX) is a PIA managed by Parallax Advanced Research and is the first academia-focused partnership intermediary funded by the Department of the Air Force.
+The Academic Partnership Engagement Experiment (APEX) is a PIA and is the first academia-focused partnership intermediary funded by the Department of the Air Force.
 The program connects universities with innovative intellectual property to complimentary small businesses and facilitates technology transfer of said technologies to the Department of the Air Force.

 One of the small businesses that benefitted from APEX services is Immobileyes, that won a $50,000 AFWERX STTR Phase I award for their revolutionary laser defense system for artificial intelligence-powered drones that can intervene in dangerous encounters by disrupting, delaying, and deterring an adversary upon detection.
 Read the full story here.

 Powered by Virginia Tech Applied Research Corporation (VT-ARC), the Basic Research Innovation Collaboration Center (BRICC) PIA supports the Air Force Office of Scientific Research (AFOSR) with discovering and promoting basic research that impacts the U.S. Air Force while also facilitating STEM events to promote scientific careers and future innovators.
 BRICC services include Analytics, Technology Transfer, Workforce Development, and the facilitation of STEM events.
 The BRICC recently hosted the Women's Science and Technology (S&T) Senior Leadership Forum, which provided a valuable discussion on women in or seeking leadership roles in the S&T field.